msolajic/c64-uni-cart/README.md

 Jumper configuration
 --------------------

+Do not be intimidated with the amount of jumpers on the board.
+They are preconfigured for Magic Desk cartridges.
+Ocean (and others) compatibility is described further below.
+First, you need to configure the memory selection jumpers.

 In order to support most common types of EPROMs and FLASH EPROMs, a bank of solder jumpers had to be placed on the bottom side of the PCB.
 They look like this:

 ![EPROM selection jumpers](./images/eprom_jumpers.png)